Floquet-Thermalization via Instantons near Dynamical Freezing: Analytical results

 The leading order solution in Eq.~\eqref{eq:Flow_pre} describes the approach to the prethermal fixed-point in the ramp-up regime.
 The typical fRG timescale associated with this approach is {\it rapid}, of ${\cal{O}}(\Omega^{-1})$.
 As we approach the fixed point, the oscillatory component $H_1(\lambda)$ decays exponentially with the fRG time $\lambda$, and the static component $H_0(\lambda)$ approaches a high-frequency effective Hamiltonian.
 The resulting effective Hamiltonian agrees with the (modified) Magnus expansion,

 which serves as the leading order description of the prethermal fixed-point.
+Here, the $\lambda\to\infty$ limit can be refined to $\lambda\gg (1/\Omega)\ln(\Fnorm{H_1(0)}/(\Omega\Fnorm{\hat{1}}))$ based on Eq.\eqref{eq:Flow_pre}.
 Higher order corrections can be obtained order-by-order using the expansion in Eq.~\eqref{eq:Flowexpand}.
 However, we find that the higher order terms are {\it different} from the usual Magnus expansion.
 In particular, the correction term from the Magnus expansion for the present problem would be $\mathcal{O}(1/\Omega)$, but from the above flow expansion we obtain the correction to be $\mathcal{O}(1/\Omega^2)$.

 The difference between these two approaches have a deeper explanation, that can be revealed from the point of view of a gauge dependence on the choice of $t_0$ --- the initial time for the drive cycle --- in Eq.~\eqref{eq:exactU}.
 In general, the Floquet Hamiltonian is gauge-dependent as a different choice of $t_0$ leads to different $H_F$, that is related via a gauge transformation.
 The Floquet-Magnus expansion directly approximates $H_F$ and therefore inherits the gauge dependence on $t_0$.
 The expansion yields $H_F=H_F^{(0)}+H_F^{(1)}+\mathcal{O}(1/\Omega^2)$.
 The leading order term $H_F^{(0)}$ is given by Eq.~\eqref{eq:H0mag}.
 The first appearance of an explicit gauge dependence in the Floquet-Magnus expansion occurs at the next-to-leading order, which takes the form